-- with the exception of our CEO, we structure our pay to consist of both fixed and variable compensation, so that our executive officers' cash compensation is not entirely tied to financial results; - the variable bonus compensation of our executive officers who are covered by the SMCIP is not tied to any individual metric; - the stock ownership guidelines are applicable to our directors and executive officers to align their interests with those of our stockholders; - our stock option awards generally vest over a period of four years and are only valuable if our stock price increases over time; and - · none of our incentive plans is based solely on bookings or revenue targets, which mitigates the risk of employees focusing exclusively on the short term.
+- we structure our pay to consist of both fixed and variable compensation, so that our executive officers' cash compensation is not entirely tied to financial results: - the variable bonus compensation of our executive officers who are covered by the SMCIP is not tied to any individual metric; - the stock ownership guidelines are applicable to our directors and executive officers to align their interests with those of our stockholders; - our stock option and restricted stock awards generally vest over a period of three or four years and are only valuable if our stock price increases over time; and - · none of our incentive plans is based solely on bookings or revenue targets, which mitigates the risk of employees focusing exclusively on the short term.

 The Compensation Committee believes that the Company's executive compensation program is market competitive and provides suitable incentives for the NEOs to achieve sustained value for the Company and its stockholders.
 The Compensation Committee remains committed to providing our NEOs with competitive compensation opportunities that allow for significant upside when the Company is performing well above its corporate objectives, and the Compensation Committee believes that the Company's executive compensation program and practices incorporate a pay-for-performance approach that also avoids compensation arrangements that encourage excessive risk taking.
-The Compensation Committee reviewed, analyzed and considered whether the Company's compensation policies and practices create risks that are reasonably likely to have a material adverse effect on Sonus Networks, and concluded that no such material risks exist.
+The Compensation Committee reviewed, analyzed and considered whether the Company's compensation policies and practices create risks that are reasonably likely to have a material adverse effect on us, and concluded that no such material risks exist.

-Compensation Decisions for 2015
+Compensation Decisions for 2016

-In response to stockholder feedback that we received regarding the 2014 Say-on-Pay proposal, we are providing disclosure in this Proxy Statement of the prospective performance metrics that are being utilized to determine executive bonus compensation for 2015.
+In response to stockholder feedback that we received over the past few years, we are providing disclosure in this Proxy Statement of the prospective performance metrics that are being utilized to determine executive bonus compensation for 2016.